About Look Up To Cleveland (LookUp)

 LookUp Summer Session

-Candidates for summer 2015 must be entering their junior or senior year in fall 2015.
+The program is offered twice each summer, one week in June and one week in July.
+Summer Session candidates must be entering their junior or senior year in the fall.
 Tuition for the week is $350.
 Limited financial assistance is available.

 LookUp School Year Session